-At the first stages of the composting process, C: N ratio is gradually decreased because of the reduction of the carbon content over nitrogen.
-Later stages, C: N ratio is increased basically due to the reduction of nitrogen (figure 7).
-Finally C:N ratio of compost reached to around 19-22 in two types of rotation systems

-Figure 7: Changes of organic carbon during the composting of waste in two types of rotations in SBCs

-(figure 8) complying with recommended values of matured compost (Sri Lanka Standard 1246, 2003).
-The reduction of C/N ratio during composting is an indicator for the stabilizing the compost.
-However, the final C/N ratios depend up on the characteristics of the feeding material (Silva et al., 2007).
-Usually, compost is considered stable when the C/N ratio is approximately 17 or less, unless lignocellulosic material remains (Silva et al., 2007).
+At the first stages of the composting process, the C: N ratio is gradually decreased because of the reduction of the carbon content over nitrogen.
+In later stages, C: N ratio is increased basically due to the reduction of nitrogen (Fig. 7).
+Finally C: N ratio of compost reached around 19-22 in two types of rotation systems (fig. 8) complying with recommended values of matured compost (Sri Lanka Standard 2003).
+The reduction of the C/N ratio during composting is an indicator for stabilizing the compost.
+However, the final C/ N ratios depend upon the characteristics of the feeding material (Silva et al., 2007).
+Usually, compost is considered stable when the C/ N ratio is approximately 17 or less unless lignocellulosic material remains (Silva et al. 2007).
 It seems that the C/N ratio of this study is greater than 17 indicating the instability of compost.
 However, Forster et al. (1993) reported that the C/N ratio is not a good indicator for the determination of maturity of compost.
-The compost production systems having pH over 7, the C/N ratio may change a very little during composting because of the carbon and nitrogen loss simultaneously as carbon dioxide and ammonia (Sullivan & Miller, 2001).
+The compost production systems having pH over 7, the C/N ratio may change very little during composting because of the carbon and nitrogen loss simultaneously as carbon dioxide and ammonia (Sullivan and Miller 2001).